fpoirotte/pssht/README.rst

     *   ``symfony/dependency-injection`` for dependency injection
     *   ``symfony/filesystem`` (dependency for ``symfony/config``)

-Moreover, you may be interested in enable the following PHP extensions to get additional features:
+Moreover, you may be interested in enabling the following PHP extensions to get additional features:

 *   HTTP: adds support for zlib-compression
 *   hash: adds support for more encryption and message authentication code algorithms
+*   posix: improves detection of the current user

 First things first, download the `composer.phar
 <https://getcomposer.org/composer.phar>`_ executable or use the installer: